kszeto20/keys/README.md

 ## Known Issues / Missing Features
 Due to originally planning to support them, parentheses and quotation marks do not work as expected.
 Do not use them - they may cause segmentation faults.
 This was not fixed due to time constraints.
 Lines of input cannot be longer than 1024 characters.
 Typing more than this will cause a segmentation fault.
 This was not fixed due to time constraints.
-A lot of work was put into implementing history (pressing up & down to choose previous commands).
-However, it was not completed due to time constraints.
 We wanted a more useful prompt than just `KEY$` (showing username, current working directory, etc).
 This was not done due to time constraints.
 Inputting a tab character (or any other non-1-width character) to the input messes up the input display.
 This was not fixed due to time constraints.
 ## Functions